MegzQuest/megz.github.io/IDOR writeup.md

 Scenario: Can you view another user’s profile by modifying the user_id in the URL?

 #### Conversation: 👩‍💻
-Security Analyst: “Hey, I noticed something weird in our app.
+Security Analyst: Hey, I noticed something weird in our app.
 When I change my user ID in the URL, I can see another user’s profile.That sounds like an IDOR vulnerability!
-Dev:"Can you please show it"
+Dev: Can you please show it

 ##### 🔹 Steps to Test:
 	1. Log in as User A and navigate to their profile: https://example.com/user/1234